-Couples CAN BE creative in mediation in terms of dividing assets.
+ANSWER: Couples CAN BE creative in mediation in terms of dividing assets.
 However, the agreement must be “fair and reasonable”, taking into account each couple’s specific situation.
-Some of the factors that a court must consider when making a division include ages, future employment potentials, abilities to acquire income and assets in the future and educational backgrounds.
-Through mediation, the couple consider many of the same factors in coming to an equitable and fair agreement.
+Some of the factors that a court must consider when making a division include ages, future employment potentials, abilities to acquire income and assets in the future and…

 Do couples need to exchange financial information about their changing finances while their children are growing up?